 - Microbiological hazards – including bacteria, fungi, viruses, etc.

 - Chemical hazards – such as pesticides, cleaning substances, pest control, and food additives

 - Physical hazards – including packaging, glass, pest droppings, hair, etc.

-- Allergens & cross-contamination
+- Allergens and cross-contamination

 Ensuring the quality and safety of your product is why ISO standards are so important.
 Most food we eat today goes through multiple journeys before reaching our plate.
-Therefore, it is crucial to take extra precautions when manufacturing, transporting and distributing food.
+Therefore, it is crucial to take extra precautions when manufacturing, transporting, and distributing food.
 Guaranteeing that the food we consume is safe from a hygienic and bacterial standpoint is vital.
 Not complying with food safety can result in a consumer becoming seriously ill, which can damage your reputation, result in severe fines, and in extreme cases, can directly result in company closure or liquidation.